ilanschnell/bitarray/README.rst

 ``tolist()`` -> list
    Return an ordinary list with the items in the bitarray.
+   Note that the list object being created will require 32 or 64 times more memory than the bitarray object, which may cause a memory error if the bitarray is very large.
-   Note: To extend a bitarray with elements from a list, use the extend method.
+   Also note that to extend a bitarray with elements from a list, use the extend method.